 The CDC purchases butter in bulk under Plan A through the Domestic Seasonality Programs.
 This butter is sold to processors when domestic seasonal demand increases.

 There was minimal activity in Plan A this year.
-The CDC sold 126 tonnes of Plan A butter compared to 1,849 tonnes in the previous year, which translated into a decrease in revenues of \$13.33 million.
+The CDC sold 12 tonnes of Plan A butter compared to 126 tonnes in the previous year, which translated into a decrease in revenues of \$0.99 million.

 The CDC also purchases Plan B butter through the Domestic Seasonality Programs from processors who repurchase it within a predetermined period.
-This year, the CDC sold 20,315 tonnes of Plan B butter compared to 20,319 tonnes last year.
-The increase of \$3.23 million in revenue is mainly the result of the increase in support price which came into effect in February 2022.
+For the 2022-2023 dairy year, the CDC sold 11,309 tonnes of Plan B butter compared to 20,315 tonnes in 2021-2022.
+The decrease of \$68.15 million in revenue is mainly the result of lower purchases and sales of Plan B butter.

 The CDC continues to import 3,274 tonnes of butter as part of Canada's commitments under the World Trade Organization (WTO) Agreement on Agriculture.
-This year, revenues from the sale of imported butter amounted to \$25.99 million, which represents a decrease of \$4.73 million compared to last year.
-The decrease was due to less product sold this year as a result of variances in opening and closing balances this year compared to the prior year.
+This year, revenues from the sale of imported butter amounted to \$30.62 million, which represents an increase of \$4.63 million compared to last year.
 These products are purchased by the CDC at prevailing world prices, and they are predominantly directed to the further processing industry through butter manufacturers.

-In the 2021-2022 dairy year, total revenues from domestic sales decreased by \$14.84 million, or 7%, compared to the previous year.
-This is mainly explained by lower revenues of

-Plan A butter and import butter which were partly offset by an increase of Plan B revenues.
-This year, the CDC generated less gross profit on domestic sales.
-In the previous dairy year, profits were higher because Plan A butter had been purchased below the support price and resold at a profit.
-Note that transport and carrying charges, as well as finance costs for Domestic Seasonality Programs, continue to be entirely recovered from the marketplace and producers as part of the funding from milk pools.
-Therefore, the impact of domestic activities on total comprehensive income is limited to the difference between sales revenue and cost of goods sold.
+In the 2022-2023 dairy year, total revenues and cost of goods sold from sales decreased by \$64.51 million and \$63.0 million respectively, or 31% each, compared to the previous year.
+This is mainly explained by lower sales in the Domestic Seasonality Programs (Plan A and Plan B).
+This year, the CDC generated a loss on sales.
+This loss results from the Domestic Seasonality Programs activities and is partly offset by the imported butter activities.
+The loss from the Domestic Seasonality Programs represents the financing costs and the transport and carrying charges associated with these programs.
+Note that these costs continue to be entirely recovered from the marketplace and producers as part of the funding from milk pools.

-OTHER INCOME